Takeaways

 What Is a Power of Attorney?

-A power of attorney (POA) allows someone to appoint another person — an attorney-in-fact or agent — to act in their place if they ever become incapacitated.
+A power of attorney (POA) allows someone to appoint another person — an attorney-in-fact or agent — to act in their place if they ever become unable to manage their own affairs (incapacitated).

-Note that each state will have specific rules for the format, content, and provisions of POAs.
+Note that each state will have specific rules for the format, content, and provisions of powers of attorney.
 For example, in some states, you may be able to name one person as your agent, or more than one person.
-Your agent(s) will have the power to handle affairs for you, including carrying out bank transactions, signing agreements on your behalf, or dealing with your creditors.
+Your agent(s) will have the authority to act and the power to handle affairs for you, including carrying out bank transactions, signing agreements on your behalf, or dealing with your creditors.

 There are also rules regarding your agent’s legal responsibilities.
 For instance, they must act in your best interest.
 They are required to share any relevant documents with a co-agent or successor agent.
 And they must avoid any conflicts of interest, among other duties.